cncf/toc/proposals/incubation/kyverno.md

 ## About Kyverno

 Kyverno is a policy engine designed for Kubernetes.
 With Kyverno, policies are managed as Kubernetes resources and no new language is required to write policies.
 This allows using familiar tools such as `kubectl`, `git`, and `kustomize` to manage policies.
-Kyverno policies can validate, mutate, and generate Kubernetes resources.
+Kyverno policies can validate, mutate, and generate Kubernetes resources in addition to verifying container image supply chain security via signing verification and attestations.
 The Kyverno CLI can be used to test policies and validate resources as part of a CI/CD pipeline.

 ### High-level Architecture

-Kyverno comprises of four major components, each component is described below:
+Kyverno comprises four major components with each described below:

 <img src="https://kyverno.io/images/kyverno-architecture.png" alt="Kyverno Architecture" width="80%"/>
 </br></br>

-**Webhook**: The `Webhook` component registers as a validating and mutating admission webhook and receives `AdmissionReview` requests from the API server to validate and mutate configuration changes, based on policies.
+**Webhook**: The Webhook component registers as a validating and mutating admission webhook and receives AdmissionReview requests from the API server to validate and mutate configuration changes, based on policies.
 Users can configure which namespaces and resources the webhooks will receive via command line options or the ConfigMap.

-The `Webhook` also creates and updates `GenerateRequest` and `PolicyChangeRequest` resources to trigger updates via other Kyverno controllers.
+The Webhook also creates and updates `GenerateRequest` and `ReportChangeRequest` resources to trigger updates via other Kyverno controllers.

-**Webhook Monitor**: On startup, Kyverno's `Webhook Monitor` component generates a self-signed certificate (or uses a user-provided certificate) and auto-creates the webhook configurations required to register Kyverno as an admission webhook.
+**Webhook Monitor**: On startup, Kyverno's Webhook Monitor component generates a self-signed certificate (or uses a user-provided certificate) and auto-creates the webhook configurations required to register Kyverno as an admission webhook.
 The component also periodically monitors if Kyverno is receiving webhook events and recreates the certificate and webhook configurations if needed.

-**Generate Controller**: The `Generate Controller` watches `GenerateRequest` resources and creates, updates, and deletes Kubernetes resources based on Kyverno [generate rules](https://kyverno.io/docs/writing-policies/generate/).
-The `Generate Controller` also watches for changes in policy definitions to update generated resources.
+**Generate Controller**: The Generate Controller watches `GenerateRequest` resources and creates, updates, and deletes Kubernetes resources based on Kyverno [generate rules](https://kyverno.io/docs/writing-policies/generate/).
+The Generate Controller also watches for changes in policy definitions to update generated resources.

-**Policy Controller**: The `Policy Controller` performs periodic background scans on existing configurations and creates or updates policy reports based on changes and background scans.
-The `Policy Controller` watches `ReportChangeRequest` resources and creates, updates, and delete Kyverno [Policy Report](https://kyverno.io/docs/policy-reports/) resources.
-The `Policy Controller` also watches for changes in policies definitions to update policy reports.
+**Policy Controller**: The Policy Controller performs periodic background scans on existing configurations and creates or updates policy reports based on changes and background scans.
+The Policy Controller watches `ReportChangeRequest` resources and creates, updates, and delete Kyverno [Policy Report](https://kyverno.io/docs/policy-reports/) resources.
+The Policy Controller also watches for changes in policy definitions to update policy reports.

 ## Progress Since Sandbox